 Any required remedial measures were implemented as soon as feasibly possible.

-2. An administrative determination made before an action of noncompliance occurs is not a final administrative action subject to review.
+VI.L.2.
+An administrative determination made before an action of noncompliance occurs is not a final administrative action subject to review.

-3. In an enforcement proceeding, the discharger seeking to establish the occurrence of an upset has the burden of proof.
+VI.L.3.
+In an enforcement proceeding, the discharger seeking to establish the occurrence of an upset has the burden of proof.

-M. Oil and Hazardous Substance Liability
+VI.M.
+Oil and Hazardous Substance Liability

-1.This General Permit, or parts of this General Permit (including, but not limited to, the findings, requirements, conditions, and provisions) shall not be construed to preclude the institution of any legal action or relieve the discharger from any responsibilities, liabilities, or penalties to which the discharger is or may be subject to under Clean Water Act Section 311.
+This General Permit, or parts of this General Permit (including, but not limited to, the findings, requirements, conditions, and provisions) shall not be construed to preclude the institution of any legal action or relieve the discharger from any responsibilities, liabilities, or penalties to which the discharger is or may be subject to under Clean Water Act § 311.

-N. Severability
+VI.N.
+Severability